 benefit is non-taxable.
 In addition, the member does not pay, but

 receives credit for having paid, their pension as well as local and BCTF

-A member is entitled to a maximum of 120 days of short-term disability
+A contract teacher is entitled to a maximum of 120 days of short-term

 Am I entitled to SIP short-term if I have withdrawn